ChrisOrgan/Covid_Analysis/readme_master.txt

             - To obtain the standard errors for the intercept and slope of all lines, we fit the model five more times, each with a different reference.
-        - We compare the separate-slopes model above with the single-slope one using the Bayesian Information Criterion (BIC; Schwarz 1978) and select the one with the lowest BIC value.
+        - We compare the separate-slopes model above with the single-slope and equal-slopes ones using the Bayesian Information Criterion (BIC; Schwarz 1978) and select the one with the lowest BIC value.
             - BIC = ln(*n*)*k* - 2ln(*Lh*)
                 - *n:* the number of taxa (sample size)
                 - *k:* the number of parameters estimated by the model